 As always, there’s no 100% correct answer here.
 We generally recommend people start by looking at a carry pistol in 9mm, or .38 Special if they’re considering a revolver.
 We believe these to be the best balance between capacity, wound-potential, and “shoot-ability” from a smaller platform for most people.
 Modern self defense ammunition in both of these rounds are quite formidable and up to the task.
 Furthermore, they are not cost-prohibitive to train with, and found practically anywhere ammo is sold.

 Training is More Important Than Any Other Factor

 Finally, the most important thing to remember is that it doesn’t matter what you carry if you aren’t properly trained and don’t continually practice.
-You’ll be far better off in a defense situation by buying a $300 firearm and spending another $700 on ammunition and ongoing training, rather than buying a $1,000 wonder gun that you’re not proficient with.
+You’ll be far better off in a defense situation by buying a $300 firearm and spending another $700 on ammunition and ongoing training, rather than buying a fancy top-of-the-line $1,000 wonder gun that you’re not proficient with.